 The easiest way to get UTM Parameters into Nutshell CRM

-In this article, we'll show you how to capture UTM parameters in Nutshell CRM so you can get the kind of reporting you need.
+This article will show you exactly how to capture UTM parameters in Nutshell CRM so you can run reports that show you which channels and campaigns are working and which one's aren't.

 4 steps for capturing UTM parameters in Nutshell CRM